 How resentful would I feel?
 I would become resentful and distant.
 I had to try at least to stop finding fault.
 Finding fault is so easy.
 Finding positives is harder but I found I got better results.

 My husband is my husband with all his faults, and yet, and yet with so many good qualities.

 I had to stand back and get off my high horse to see them because I’d covered the good qualities with my own ‘requirements’ of how he should behave, my own needs and somehow lost him along the way.

 Argue less and ‘talk’ more.
 Speak not shout, remove yourself from escalating situations.
 ‘Cut off’ from anxious situations and drift away in your mind.
 I can’t always do it but I tried.

 I decided to ‘stand back’ a bit from the relationship if that makes sense.
 Not respond when he goaded me.
 Not argue when he angered me.
-Protect myself and concentrate on staying AF.
+Protect myself and concentrate on staying alcohol-free.
 If things didn’t change then I would be stronger the longer I went AF and able to make a decision.

 When I was in my first year I gently told him I needed us to be a loving couple working together again or that the marriage would fail.
 He needed to know to give him a chance to work with me or not.

 Harsh words I know and yes he was shocked.
 And very angry…